Deep learning accelerated solutions of incompressible Navier-Stokes equations on non-uniform Cartesian grids: Conclusion

 \section{Conclusion}

-In this work, we extend a hybrid framework that combines deep learning with classical iterative methods to accelerate the iterative solution of the pressure Poisson equation~(PPE) in incompressible flow simulations, from uniform to non-uniform Cartesian grid configurations.
-Recognizing that standard convolution operators are inherently ill-suited for processing data with spatially varying resolutions, we adopt the Mesh-Conv~(MConv) operator that explicitly embeds grid spacing information directly into convolution operations.
-We design a multi-level distance vector map construction strategy to calculate distance vector maps across different hierarchical levels of the U-Net architecture, subsequently replacing a subset of standard convolution operators of the DeepONet's branch network.
+In this work, we extend the HyDEA framework to accelerate the iterative solution of the pressure Poisson equation~(PPE) for incompressible flows on non-uniform Cartesian grids.
+Recognizing that standard convolution operators are inherently ill-suited for processing spatially varying resolutions, we propose a multi-level distance vector map construction strategy that evaluates discrete local grid spacings corresponding to each hierarchical level of the U-Net architecture within the branch network and explicitly fuses this grid-spacing information with the input features prior to the convolution operations.

-Benchmark results underscore the superior generalizability and computational performance of the MConv-based HyDEA: \begin{itemize} \item Reduces the number of iterations required to solve the PPE across diverse flows on non-uniform Cartesian grids, compared with standalone CG-type methods. \item Outperforms the standard convolution-based HyDEA significantly on non-uniform Cartesian grid configurations where substantial variations in grid spacing exist across the domain. \item Generalizes to diverse obstacle geometries in flow simulations with \textit{fixed neural network weights}. \end{itemize}
+Benchmark results underscore the superior generalizability and computational performance of the grid-spacing-aware HyDEA: \begin{itemize} \item Reduces the number of iterations required to solve the PPE across diverse flows on non-uniform Cartesian grids, compared with standalone CG-type methods. \item Outperforms the standard convolution-based HyDEA significantly on non-uniform Cartesian grid configurations where substantial variations in grid spacing exist across the domain. \item Generalizes to diverse obstacle geometries in flow simulations with \textit{fixed neural network weights}. \end{itemize}